webrtc/webrtc-org/contributing/index.md

 ## Committing your CL

-After the review process is done and you get LGTM (Looks Good To Me) from all reviewers you can go ahead and submit your change, assuming you're an approved committer.
+After the review process is done and you get CR+1 (Code-Review +1) from all reviewers you can go ahead and submit your change, assuming you're an approved committer.
 If you're not a committer, you'll need to ask one of the reviewers to submit the CL for you using the Commit Queue (CQ).